-How have the indicators for adverse impacts on sustainability factors been taken into account?

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+- How have the indicators for adverse impacts on sustainability factors been taken into account?
+Not applicable - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details:

-Notwithstanding that the Fund has not committed to making Taxonomy-aligned investments, nor does it purport to have any Taxonomy-aligned investments within its portfolio, it is a requirement that the following text be disclosed pursuant to Article 6 of the Taxonomy

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+Notwithstanding that the Fund has not committed to making Taxonomy-aligned investments, nor does it purport to have any Taxonomy-aligned investments within its portfolio, it is a requirement that the following text be disclosed pursuant to Article 6 of the Taxonomy impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.